PhilipQuirke/SkyCombAnalystHelp/Usage.md

 # Process the whole video
 Having configued the above parameters which are specific to your drone and flight, you are ready to process the video.

 Set the "Process" to "Comb".
-Clear the "From (Secs)" and "To (Secs)" settings.
+Click the "All" Legs button under the flight path widget.
 Click "Run"

 # Supporting More Drone Types